 What does Dairy Crest use palm oil for?

-We use a variety of vegetable oils in the manufacture of our spreads brands, including some palm oil.
+We use a variety of vegetable oils in the manufacture of our spreads brands, including some sustainable palm oil.
 Palm oil is used because it has a neutral taste and smell.
 It is solid at typical fridge temperatures and gives the final product a smooth and creamy texture.
 Palm oil is also very low in trans fats (<1%) and lower in saturated fats than most alternatives, which is an important requirement from a health perspective.